TrashMonks/Dice/README.markdown

 - 0 if neither is better;
 - or 1 if the first argument is better.

-The second is a string describing which metric was used to determine the result.
+The second is a string describing which metric was used to determine the result: either one of the above metrics as a string or `'no difference'`.

 For example:

 - `Dice.compare('1d6', '1d4')` returns `1, 'greater average'` because the average of 1d6 is greater than that of 1d4.
 - `Dice.compare('1d5', '1d3+1')` returns `-1, 'smaller range'` because the averages are the same and the range of 1d3+1 is smaller than that of 1d5.
+- `Dice.compare('1d3+1', '2d2')` returns `-1, 'less variance'` because everything is the same except the variance, which is smaller for 2d2.
-- `Dice.compare('1d3', '4-1d3')` returns `0, 'inconclusive'` because both rolls represent the same probability distribution.
+- `Dice.compare('1d3', '4-1d3')` returns `0, 'no difference'` because both rolls represent the same probability distribution.

 ## Parsing a roll from a string